Research Project

 Modelling climate change in the southern hemisphere

-A project which sits at the heart of the Deep South Challenge is the development of the NZ Earth System Model (NZESM).
+A project that sat at the heart of the Deep South Challenge was the development of the NZ Earth System Model (NZESM).
 An Earth System Model models our oceans, sea ice, land and atmosphere to understand how our climate will change under anthropogenic greenhouse gas emissions.

 A person sits at desk with two screens showing climate modelling

-Fundamentally, the questions we are answering revolve around better understanding the Southern Ocean and Antarctica’s effects on climate and climate change and how we can better simulate it.
+Fundamentally, the questions we sought to answer revolve around better understanding the Southern Ocean and Antarctica’s effects on climate and climate change and how we can better simulate it.

 Key outcomes: